Contents

 ข้อความแจ้งเตือน

 Since 2020, global CFD trader numbers have surged.
 COVID-19 volatility, zero-commission broker trends, and stimulus-fueled retail participation created a wave of new market entrants.
 Yet this growth has been uneven across regions.
 APAC now accounts for an increasingly large share of new CFD accounts and trading volumes, outpacing traditional centers like the UK and Western Europe.
+The industry has surpassed 6 million active CFD accounts globally as of early 2026, with Europe taking the top spot for platform activity.
+Retail CFD trading now accounts for roughly 14% of daily global FX turnover, a figure that was barely 2.7% just five years ago.
+Over the same five-year window, retail CFD volumes grew at a dramatically different pace, expanding roughly 442%, by more than fifteen times the institutional rate.
+By Q4 2025, metals accounted for 74% of all retail CFD activity, up from roughly 42% five years earlier.
+Five brokers crossed the $1 trillion monthly volume threshold in Q4 2025 alone, a milestone that only three firms had reached in the prior quarter.
+At the growth trajectory observed over the past five years, retail CFD trading could approach the structural weight that retail traders hold in US equity markets within the next few years.
 This article is written for brokerage executives, heads of trading, and fintech founders evaluating where and how to expand operations.
 It serves as a research-style benchmark piece, using directional market data and regulatory milestones from 2018 to 2025, rather than a promotional brochure.

 Global CFD trading volumes peaked during 2020–2021, normalized in 2022, and then stabilized at a structurally higher base through 2024–2025.
 The scene today reflects a market that has matured beyond its volatile pandemic-era surge.